In our LinkedIN group, Effective and Fun Training Techniques, Noreen Clifford recently posed a question about competitive games:

 For any “working together” exercise I split into teams (minimum of 3 participants in each team) and get them to teach each other a dance step (each team has a different step).
 Really easy stuff, gets them working and to a deadline.
 They have to rotate the teacher to the other teams so in the end they all know all of the steps.
 People love it.
 If you have anyone with a disability they can still do it with verbal instruction or make them all teach it with verbal instruction only, it’s even funnier!
 Posted online by Jane Bowen

-I just facilitated “Pipeline” for a team of 14.
-I split the group into two teams of 7 and gave a golf ball, plus 4 or 5 “pipe” sections (I used folded cardboard and some mailing tubes) to each team.
+I just facilitated “Pipeline Challenge” for a team of 14.
+I split the group into two teams of 7 and gave a golf ball, plus 4 or 5 “pipe” sections (if you don’t want to purchase half pipes, you can use folded cardboard and some mailing tubes) to each team.
 Each team had to get the ball through the pipe from point A to B, which should be a distance larger than the sum of the pipe sections.
 To accomplish this, each person must hold a piece of the pipe at least once and they can’t stop the ball once it begins moving.
 (To complete the task, team members have to figure out how to pass pipe pieces down the line so the ball can keep moving).

 Then I had them join up as one group, took out a few pipe pieces and had them try it as a unified team.
 The activity brings up a lot of good points on how to communicate (effectively or poorly, depending on how they did), and how to identify and handle stress.
 They find all kinds of analogies with work challenges, such as “keeping the ball moving” and “knowing what’s coming down the pipe.”
 You can see versions of it on YouTube.
 Posted online by Sapna Padte

 Knot or No Knot